Defense Logistics 2014 (past event)

 Office of the Under Secretary, Acquisition, Technology and Logistics (OUSD(AT&L))

 Mr. Mark E. Krzysko serves in the Office of the Under Secretary of Defense for Acquisition, Technology & Logistics as Deputy Director, Enterprise Information.
 In this senior leadership position, Mr. Krzysko directs data governance, technical transformation and shared services efforts to make timely, authoritative acquisition information available to support oversight of the Department of Defense’s major programs—a portfolio totaling more than $1.7 trillion of investment funds over the lifecycle of the programs.
-Mr. Krzysko started his career in the private sector, in various executive and managerial positions.
-He has served in the Department of Defense since 1991, most of those years in senior executive roles focusing on improving and transforming the way DoD does business.
-Mr. Krzysko holds a Bachelor of Science Degree in Finance from the University of Maryland, University College, College Park, Maryland, and a Master of General Administration, Financial Management from the same institution.

 James F. McCarthy